Euro zone upbeat about recovery but wary of lagging behind China, US | Business

 Euro zone upbeat about recovery but wary of lagging behind China, US

-"Everywhere in Europe growth is back."
-European Commission forecasts show the 27-nation EU will reach pre-pandemic growth levels around the middle of 2022, with some, like Germany and France already there at the end of this year and others, like Italy or Spain only at the end of 2022.
-But China and the United States will rebound more quickly, forecasts show, and the euro zone will have to act soon to boost its growth potential if it is to stay among the top performers, the French finance minister said.
+"We can see a recovery taking hold, but we also know that the challenges remain great," the chairman of euro zone finance ministers Paschal Donohoe told a news conference.
+"That the risk of scarring, the risk of damage from this pandemic in our societies, in citizens, and on the balance sheets of employers, continues to be real," he said.

-Euro zone finance ministers were upbeat on Friday about the prospects of economic recovery from the pandemic-induced slump, but said Europe would have to work hard to avoid long-term economic damage and not to fall behind China and the United States.
+Euro zone finance ministers were upbeat on Friday about the prospects of the post-pandemic economic recovery, but said Europe would have to work hard to avoid long-term economic damage and not to fall behind China and the United States.
+"We can see a recovery taking hold, but we also know that the challenges remain great," the chairman of euro zone finance ministers Paschal Donohoe told a news conference.

-"Things are looking very good in Europe ... investment is rising and the growth forecasts are really well oriented," French Finance Minister Bruno le Maire said on entering the ministerial meeting.
-"Everywhere in Europe growth is back."
-European Commission forecasts show the 27-nation EU will reach pre-pandemic growth levels around the middle of 2022, with some, like Germany and France already there at the end of this year and others, like Italy or Spain only at the end of 2022.
+"That the risk of scarring, the risk of damage from this pandemic in our societies, in citizens, and on the balance sheets of employers, continues to be real," he said.
+The long-term "scarring" effects of the pandemic could manifest themselves via a drop in business investment, as it did in the financial crisis a decade ago, European Economics Commissioner Paolo Gentiloni told the news conference.

+It could also show in the disruption to young people's education and training and through cuts in investment in intangible assets and research and development, despite the EU's enormous investments in digital and green transitions.
+"We are very conscious of challenges that many Europeans face at the moment, very conscious of the scars and the risks of the damage, and we will do our best to overcome those," Donohoe said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)